Mary Kingsley: Early life

-Adventures to Africa
+Travels in Africa

 After a preliminary visit to the Canary Islands, Kingsley decided to travel to the west coast of Africa.
 Generally, the only non-African women who embarked on (often dangerous) journeys to Africa were the wives of missionaries, government officials, or explorers.
-Exploration and adventure had not been seen as fitting roles for English women, though this was changing under the influence of figures such as Isabella Bird and Marianne North.
+Exploration had not been seen as a fitting role for English women, though this was changing under the influence of figures such as Isabella Bird and Marianne North.
 African women were surprised that a woman of Kingsley's age was travelling without a man, as she was frequently asked why her husband was not accompanying her.

 Kingsley landed in Sierra Leone on 17 August 1893 and from there travelled further to Luanda in Angola.
-She lived with local people, who taught her necessary surviving-skills for living in the wilderness, and gave her advice.
+She lived with local people, who taught her necessary surviving-skills for living in the wilderness, acted as luggage porters and guides for her travels, and gave her advice.
 She often went into dangerous areas alone.
 Her training as a nurse at the :de:Kaiserswerther Diakonie had prepared her for slight injuries and jungle maladies that she would later encounter.
 Kingsley returned to England in December 1893.

 Upon her return, Kingsley secured support and aid from Dr. Albert Günther, a prominent zoologist at the British Museum, as well as a writing agreement with publisher George Macmillan, for she wished to publish her travel accounts.

-She returned to Africa yet again on 23 December 1894 with more support and supplies from England, as well as increased self-assurance in her work.
+She returned to Africa again on 23 December 1894 with more support and supplies from England, as well as increased self-assurance in her work.
 She longed to study "cannibal" people and their traditional religious practices, commonly referred to as "fetish" during the Victorian Era.
 In April, she became acquainted with Scottish missionary Mary Slessor, another European woman living among native African populations with little company and no husband.
 It was during her meeting with Slessor that Kingsley first became aware of the custom of twin killing, a custom which Slessor was determined to stop.
 The native people believed that one of the twins was the offspring of the devil who had secretly mated with the mother and since the innocent child was impossible to distinguish, both were killed and the mother was often killed as well for attracting the devil to impregnate her.
 Kingsley arrived at Slessor's residence shortly after she had taken in a recent mother of twins and her surviving child.

 Later in Gabon, Kingsley canoed up the Ogooué River, where she collected specimens of fish previously unknown to western science, three of which were later named after her.
 After meeting the Fang people and travelling through uncharted Fang territory, she daringly climbed the 4040 m Mount Cameroon by a route not previously attempted by any other European.
 She moored her boat at Donguila.